 - Design has many simplifications, easily avoided:

 - Only message authentication

 - □ No confidentiality!

-- ❑ Only ensure same message was sent
+- Only ensure same message was sent

-- □ Allow duplication, out-of-order, 'stale' messages, losses
+- Does not address duplication, out-of-order, 'stale' messages, losses

-- □ Also: no retransmissions, compression, ...
+- To add confidentiality: use encryption

-- □ To add confidentiality: use encryption
+- □ Namely, employ EtA (encrypt then authenticate).

 Two-party record protocol with Confidentiality